bigjosh/DYI-Replacement-Motormount-for-ELEV-8/README.md

 There are my motomounts again!

-I converted a face to a sketch (to 2D-ify it) and again exported the sketch as a DXF...
+I converted the face to a sketch (to 2D-ify it) and again exported the sketch as a DXF...

 [721-80304 - Face F360.dxf](721-80304 - Face F360.dxf)

-...which again seems to make Inkscape vomit bits in the same way.
+...which again seemed to make Inkscape vomit bits in the same way.

-Hmmm... getting an SVG to send to the laser cutter is turning out to be a lot of work!
+Hmmm... getting an SVG to send to the laser cutter is turning out to be a lot of hassle!
+We need some latteral thinking here!

-Thank goodness I also have a very handy...
+While pondering my move, I notice out of the corner of my eye the very handy...

 ###[Othermill PCB cutter](https://othermachine.co/)